whatyouhide/whatyouhide.github.io/content/posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc/index.md

 We return a `{:token, value}` to tell `leex` we're interested in the matched token (that's why the first element of the tuple is `:token`) and we want to include it in the output of the lexical analysis.

-`TokenLine` and `TokenChars` are variables that `leex` makes available in the Erlang expression following each regex.
+`TokenLine` and `TokenChars` are variables that `leex` makes available in the Erlang expression following each regexp.
 These variables contain the line of the matching token and the matched token's contents (as a char list).

 We always use two- or three-element tuples as the value of tokens because this is the format `yecc` wants.
-As you can see, sometimes we're interested in the token value so we return a three-element tuple but sometimes the token itself is its value (e.g., the comma) so a two-element tuple is enough.
+As you can see, sometimes we're interested in the token value, so we return a three-element tuple but sometimes the token itself is its value (for example, the comma) so a two-element tuple is enough.
 The token line is mandatory so that `yecc` can spit out accurate error messages.

 We don't have to keep all the tokens we find: we can discard them by returning the atom `:skip_token` instead of a `{:token, value}` tuple.
 A common use case is skipping whitespace: